turingschool/mod-0-curriculum/session2/session2.md

 - Move to next letter in word and repeat steps from Check if Vowel
 - When there are no more letters left in word, return the final vowelCount number
 ```

-What do y'all notice about how the pseudocode is written in the technical example above?

 #### "Good" Psuedocode